 The Herraez Twins teach 5th and 6th grade at Canyon Creek Elementary School in Farmington where their students are part of the Spanish/English Immersion program.
 They are heavy users of technology, and they enjoy sharing their passion with the students at Canyon Creek Elementary.

-They have presented in many conferences and events around United States and Europe sharing their knowledge and expertise to help educators to transform their practice.
+They have presented in many conferences and events around the world sharing their knowledge and expertise to help educators to transform their practice.
 Some of these events are NCCE (Seattle, Washington), TCEA (San Antonio, Texas), UCET (Salt Lake City, Utah), FETC (Miami, California), Microsoft Educator Exchange (Paris, France) and SIMO (Madrid, Spain) just to name a few.
-Also, the eTwinz have been featured speakers at international conferences such as ISTE 21 (the biggest edtech conference in america).
+The eTwinz have been featured speakers at international conferences such as ISTE 21 (the biggest EdTech conference in America).